Ericcrain77/weather-dashboard/README.md

 ![]()

 ## Technologies
-This application utilizes the following npm packages:
+This application utilizes the following:
 * Moment.js
 * One Call API